keysight-kcos/spirit-box/README.md

 - [x] Timestamps and PID for each individual script run -> this is now included in logs
 - [x] Exact times for systemd timestamps rather than observed times.
 The extra precision would be great but the method for getting exact timestamps needs to be explored.

-## 07/14

-Program behavior:

-While the program is running:

-	- spirit-box's web page can be seen on both port 80 and port 8080
-	- Once there's anything being served on port 80 the iptables rules are undone.
-Reload page to see what's being served on port 80.

-The iptables commands in the program need root permission so build main.go first and run with sudo.

 ## 07/12
 Presented progress demo today.
 Here are our current todos: